Skip to content

 There are many supplements that help to calm the brain and reduce stress.
 One of the most prominent natural anxiety supplements, Magnesium, is a cofactor in more than 300 enzyme systems that regulate diverse biochemical and enzymatic reactions within the body.
 Magnesium is required for its assistance with many chemical functions that support the central nervous system in managing stress.

-Since the majority of Western populations consume less than the recommended amount of magnesium, supplementation is often needed to support the brain and body
+Since the majority of Western populations consume less than the recommended amount of magnesium, taking magnesium for ADHD (Attention Deficit Hyperactivity Disorder), OCD (Obsessive Compulsive Disorder), anxiety and depression is recommended to achieve the amount needed to support the brain and body

 There are seven different types of magnesium and each has a different effect on the body.